Soft tissue sarcomas are rare cancers. Around 3,300 people were diagnosed with soft tissue sarcoma in 2010 in the UK.

-Soft tissue sarcomas can develop in people of all ages, but as we get older our risk goes up.
+Soft tissue sarcomas can develop in people of all ages, but like most cancers as we get older our risk goes up.
 Around 40 in 100 soft tissue sarcomas (40%) are diagnosed in people aged 65 or older.

 Radiotherapy treatment for other cancers can sometimes cause a sarcoma in the treatment area years later.
 This is because the radiation can affect healthy tissue in the treated area.

-The amount of increase in risk depends on the age of the person and the dose of the radiotherapy.
+The amount of increase in risk depends on the age of the person, the locaation of the cancer and the dose of the radiotherapy.
 People treated as children with high doses of radiotherapy have the biggest increase in risk although different studies give different levels.
 Combining chemotherapy with radiotherapy may increase the risk further.